cmu-db/cmdbac/analysis/notes.md

 	5(a).
 Why 8 in Drupal? percentage
 	5(d).
 Find character join
 	6(a).
 Django: why the number is low? check just only people create it but did not use i

+	7(a). use big stride
+	7(c).
+DO NOT COUNT BEGIN AND COMMIT
+	      BIG TRANSACTION FOR DJANGO AND RUBY on RAILS RAKE FILE FOCUS RUBY ON RAILS: DEPLOY MORE AND DRIVE MORE RELATED WORK(peter's paper and phd)
+	CUT OFF REPOS WITH LESS THAN 10